 My current travel score (if we should ever express experience in the language of mathematics) is five continents and 35 countries

 Mathematics of travel

-Planes, trains, buses, cars and ferries brought me this year to Malaysia, Vietnam, Japan, Cambodia, Indonesia, Singapore, Canada, Belgium, Hungary, Germany, France, Sweden, Romania, and of course – Croatia.
+Planes, trains, buses, cars, and ferries brought me this year to Malaysia, Vietnam, Japan, Cambodia, Indonesia, Singapore, Canada, Belgium, Hungary, Germany, France, Sweden, Romania, and of course – Croatia.
 This means that my current score (if we should ever express this kind of experience in mathematics) is five continents and 35 countries!
-Exploring the unknown regions of the world, as well as the familiar Croatian places such as Istria, Split or Dubrovnik, was enrichening in many ways.
+Exploring the unknown regions of the world, as well as the familiar Croatian places such as Istria, Split, or Dubrovnik, was enriching in many ways.
 I am looking forward to extending my personal world map of extraordinary places in 2018 even further!

-It is true that this blog is trying to map not only extraordinary places, but also remarkable people and passions.
-Moving to so many destinations in one year has been a bit overwhelming, I admit, and that means that people and passions categories of my website were slightly out of focus.
-This did not stop you from bringing an interview with one denuded traveler and several unusual festivals of Europe and Asia to the top of the best read pages!
+This blog is indeed trying to map not only extraordinary places but also remarkable people and passions.
+Moving to so many destinations in one year has been a bit overwhelming, I admit, and that means that the people and passions categories of my website were slightly out of focus.
+This did not stop you from bringing an interview with one denuded traveler and several unusual festivals in Europe and Asia to the top of the best-read pages!

 Pipeaway’s top 10 articles of 2017

 Here is the top list of the articles you have visited the most in 2017!
 I challenge you to read those that may have missed your attention earlier!